Lawry’s Creamed Spinach with Bacon

 • Snipping the bacon with scissors is easiest when it is really cold from the refrigerator.

-• Use the microwave to warm the milk.
+• Microwave the milk to warm it.

 What to Serve With This Dish